last2win/youtube-upload-multi-videos/README.md

 node upload.js
 ```

-it will open chrome and upload each video in directory you specified, after each upload, it will wait 60 seconds to start next upload.
+it will open chrome and auto upload each video in directory you specified, after each upload, it will wait 60 seconds to start next upload.